Get

 Queens occasionally reject kittens who appear to be ill or spend less time caring for weaker ones when they have particularly large litters and not enough milk to provide adequate nourishment for all their babies.
 Mother cats sometimes stop giving their kittens attention but can also actively attack them, for a variety of reasons.

 Once kittens get older, the reasons mother cats may go on the attack vary from teaching boundaries to weaning.
-Contact your veterinarian for advice if you become concerned about your cat’s behavior or the kittens’ welfare.
+Contact a veterinarian for advice if you become concerned about your cat’s behavior or the kittens’ welfare.
 Keep reading to learn more about four possible reasons mother cats attack older kittens.

 divider cats oct 2024